DrRoot85/LucidLinux-i3-Thinkpad-X201T/README.md

 ## Prerequisites

 - A working Internet connection
+- A fresh Arco Linux installation `https://sourceforge.net/projects/arcolinux-community-editions/files/`
+- The Xfce minimal ISO is recommended `https://sourceforge.net/projects/arcolinux-community-editions/files/xfce/`
-- The i3 ISO is used and recommended `https://sourceforge.net/projects/arcolinux-community-editions/files/i3/`
+- The I3 ISO is not recommended for this version as it includes I3 in the script.
-- Configure Pamac manager and enable AUR/Updates if not already
+- Configure Pamac manager to enable AUR/Updates
 - Fully updated/rebooted system

 ## How to get it with git